1 – Student life in Cathays

 Many families and professionals in the Cathays district act quickly on the anti-social activity of noisy houses. £1000-00p fines are given out across Cathays for people who get repeated warnings for anti-social noisy activity.
 Think about the students around you getting ready for their exams, think about all the young 25-40 year old professionals/families who now have young babies and infants living in Cathays.
 They don’t deserve to be keep awake by 5% minority of students who ruin it for the other 95% of our amazing community-supporting students.

 The fines are going out every year – and no street in Cathays is immune to the regular £100 ‘bin fines’ that go out.
 Make sure you cover yourself!
+Use the calendar below for the 2018-2019 academic year!
+It shows when what Wednesday mornings to put bins out!

 - Separate your waste!!!!